anthony-wang/CrabNet/docs/source/index.rst

-.. mat_discover documentation master file, created by sphinx-quickstart on Fri Nov  5 01:44:19 2021.
+.. crabnet documentation master file, created by sphinx-quickstart on Fri Nov  5 01:44:19 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.